 D.C. was lucky, in that she had secondary insurance coverage to fall back upon, when her primary insurer wrongly denied coverage.
 However, her case illustrates the importance of having any insurance policy denial reviewed by an insurance lawyer, to determine whether the denial is supported by the terms of the policy.
 As the Arcelormittal Dofasco Inc. case illustrates, sometimes, denials are based on nothing more than the insurance company’s desire to minimize expenses.

-If your insurance claim has been denied, visit the Insurance practice areas or our site, or call the law office of Michael Lesage at 647-495-8995 for a free consultation with an experienced Toronto and Hamilton insurance lawyer today.
+If your insurance claim has been denied, visit the Insurance practice areas or our site, or call the law office of Michael Lesage at 647-495-8995 for a consultation with an experienced Toronto and Hamilton insurance lawyer today.